airbnb/plog/README.md

 # plog

-Send unboxed messages over UDP, or line-separated over TCP, and have them forwarded to Kafka.
+Send unboxed messages over UDP, or line-separated messages over TCP, and have them forwarded to Kafka.

 ## Usage